nhe23/AirPoll/README.md

 The backend consists of three parts: the database, a GraphQL API and a DB-Sync service.

 ### Database
 The app uses mongodb as database.
+The AirPoll App uses three collections: measurements (contains latest measurement data), countries (contains alls the countries for which data is available) & cities (contains alls the countries for which data is available).
+However you do not need to create these collection as the DB-Sync service does that automatically when it is launched for the first time.

-To run locally either [install](https://docs.mongodb.com/manual/installation/) it or use the official [docker container](https://hub.docker.com/_/mongo).
+To run the needed database locally either [install](https://docs.mongodb.com/manual/installation/) it or use the official [docker container](https://hub.docker.com/_/mongo).

 ### DB-Sync
+:warning: When the DB-Sync service is launched the first time the database is empty.
+As the openaqapi is sometimes very slow and unreliable it may take some time for the database to be populated.

 The DB-Sync service is written in go.
 The service periodically polls data from the openaq API and updates the database.
 To run locally `GO` has to be [installed](https://golang.org/doc/install).
 The database is configured via the environment variable `mongodb`.
 If not set the service assumes you have it running locally ("mongodb://localhost:27017")